poinck/ocelot-slock/README.md

 ## Dependencies
 - Xlib header files

 ## Install
 - edit config.mk to match your local setup (slock is installed into the /usr/local namespace by default).
-- afterwards enter the following command to build and install slock
+- afterwards enter the following command to build and install slock (as root):

 ```.sh
 make clean install
 ```

 ## Usage

 ```.sh
 slock  # and enter your password to get out
 ```